Jump to content Page index

 Juliana Trail – a walk around the Kingdom of the Goldenhorn

 The Juliana Trail, a 270 km-long circular long-distance trail, offers an exciting opportunity to explore the area at the doorway to the Julian Alps, leading you under the high peaks and inviting you to explore them.
 The trail is divided into 16 sections, with each of them roughly 17.5 km in length.
 The sections are designed so that, at the completion of each, hikers can take a break and regain their strength to continue their journey.
-The trail covers a total of 7163 metres of altitude difference, but its terrain is mostly flat, which makes it great for family outings.
+For those who are not satisfied with the basic circular route, the Juliana Trail has additional four approach trails from Goriška Brda and additional three to Breginjski Kot.
+Although the trail covers a total of about 10,000 metres of altitude difference, it is mostly flat in the majority of its sections, which makes it great for family outings.

 On your hiking journey, you will meet people who live below the Julian Alps, in harmony with them, and learn about places in this area, accompanied by impressive views of Mt.
 Triglav, the highest Slovenian mountain.
+Don't miss the cultural attractions dotted all along the circular route, from museums and galleries to castles and old towns.
 The trail will also take you to the edges of Triglav National Park, where you will be able to take a deep breath and relax your thoughts in the pristine natural surroundings.

-And you need not worry about getting lost, as the trail is well-marked.
-The web platform OutdoorActive also has an electronic guide and you can download the app for smartphones.
+And you need not worry about getting lost, as the trail is well marked.
+The interactive map on the Julian Alps website will also help you and you can download the Juliana Trail mobile app.

 Total length